PCR guide UK 2026 All budgets

 Top pick

 The RIVER 2 Pro is consistently one of the strongest all-round power stations on the UK market.
-The 768Wh capacity comfortably handles a full power cut, the sub-60-minute wall recharge is class-leading, and EcoFlow's X-Boost technology intelligently steps up power to appliances that slightly exceed the rated 800W output.
-It's our first recommendation for most UK households.
+The 768Wh capacity comfortably handles a full power cut, the sub-60-minute wall recharge is class-leading, and EcoFlow's X-Boost technology intelligently manages power to appliances that slightly exceed the rated 800W output.
+It's equally useful for a weekend camping trip, a campervan overnight, or sitting on standby for the next power cut.
+Our first recommendation for most UK households.

 Capacity: 768 Wh